rolispr/TF-project/readme.md

 Let's add a provider block.
 Normally, one would create seperate files and provide proper structure to the directory, but for this, let's dump all terraform code into a main.tf.

-Now that we have a provider, let's pull in our modules.
+Now that we have a provider, let's pull in our modules with `terraform init`.
 But first, let's create a simple alias for our shell: `alias tf='terraform'` just let's us more easily type the command.

 Let's commit these changes after Terraform is successfully initialized.
 While we're here, let's add a `.gitignore` since it will prevent git from storing files we dont necessarily need.
 We also